 You’d think this would make for a boring or predictable show.
 It does do the latter, but not the former.
 But even the predictability has a positive effect.
 You know Nagatoro-san is about to mess with Hachiouji, and when it happens, it does not disappoint!
 It’s very effective.

 This show is entirely character driven.
 It does everything I’d expect from a character driven show, and does it well.
 The dialogue is imaginative and engaging, the acting enlivens the characters, and the characters themselves are instantly memorable.
-It’s no masterpiece—comedy will forever be forbidden that title—but it’s the height of entertaining.
+It’s no masterpiece—it seems comedy will forever be forbidden that title—but it’s the height of entertaining.
 As an adaptation of a manga, I imagine these characters live up to people’s expectations and more.
 You know I don’t read manga.
 Anyway, I love these characters.
 They completely make this anime.

 Is it groundbreaking?
 Is it astonishingly beautiful?
 Is it unique, one of a kind?
 Does it establish a trend, or a new norm?